Robert Kantrowitz, Chair

 235F,S Differential Equations.

 Theory and applications of differential equations, including first-order equations, second-order linear equations, systems of equations, and qualitative and numerical methods.
 (Oral Presentations.)
-Prerequisite, 114, 115 or 215, and 224.
+Prerequisite, For students matriculating before 2013: 114, 115 or 215, and 224.
+For students matriculating in 2013 or later: 116 and 224 (216 is recommended but not required).
 Maximum enrollment, 24.
-Dykstra.
+LeMasurier.

 253F,S Statistical Analysis of Data.